Stoxum/casinocoin-dev-portal/content/tutorial-paychan.md

 In the transaction's metadata, look for the following:

 - A `DeletedNode` entry with `"LedgerEntryType": "PayChannel"`.
 The `LedgerIndex` field should match the Channel ID.
 This indicates that the channel was deleted.
 - A `ModifiedNode` entry with `"LedgerEntryType": "AccountRoot"`.
-The change in the `Balance` field in `PreviousFields` and `FinalFields` reflects the unspent CSC being returned to the payer.
+The change in the `Balance` field in `PreviousFields` and `FinalFields` reflects the unspent STM being returned to the payer.

 Those fields indicate that the payment channel is closed.

 ## Conclusion

 This concludes the tutorial of Payment Channel usage.
-CasinoCoin encourages users to find unique and interesting use cases to take full advantage of the speed and convenience of payment channels.
+Stoxum encourages users to find unique and interesting use cases to take full advantage of the speed and convenience of payment channels.